laravel/nova-docs/4.0/installation.md

 ### Customizing Nova's Storage Disk Driver

 Nova uses the default storage disk driver defined in your `filesystems` configuration file.
-If you'd like to custome this driver, you may set the `storage_disk` value inside of Nova's configuration file:
+If you would like to customize this disk, you may set the `storage_disk` value within Nova's configuration file:

 ```php
 'storage_disk' => env('NOVA_STORAGE_DISK', 'public'),